-Nuveen Asset Management, LLC (NAM) is a financial advisor firm with just under 230 advisors in its offices who manage $176 billion in client assets.
-Its headquarters are located in Chicago, Illinois.
+Nuveen Asset Management, LLC (NAM) is a financial advisor firm headquartered in Chicago.
 The firm principally serves individuals (both with and without a high net worth), but it also maintains relationships with pension plans, businesses, government entities, investment advisors and companies and other institutional clients.

 Nuveen is a fee-only firm.
 This means that all of the firm’s compensation comes from client-based management fees.
 Fee-only is different from fee-based, which indicates that a firm earns income through both client fees and outside sources, like insurance sales.
 A fee-only firm avoids the conflicts of interest inherent in such commission-based sales.